“If you need good hot grillin’,

 12 September 2018: It dawned on me as I contemplated the seven French fry options on the menu that seven is the luckiest number in the western hemisphere, if not the world.
 Consider yourself lucky if you order the duck fat fries (regular fries tossed in duck fat and sprinkled with orange zest and parsley).
 The fries look like your routine out-of-a-bag fries in that they’re fairly standard in size and thickness, but the duck fat elevates them just as it does duck confit.
 A little more orange zest would have made them even better.

 14 September 2018: In 2018, the James Beard Foundation paired with The Blenditarian to sponsor the 2018 Blended Burger Project, a competition to recognize the best beef-mushroom blended burger in the fruited plain.
 The five winners included Albuquerque Chef David Ruiz of Toltec Brewing and the fabulous Royale.
 It’s well documented that the flavor of a traditional ground meat burger can be enhanced significantly when paired with mushrooms, essentially doubling the impact of umami, that deep, dark, meaty intensity that leaves you craving more.
 The Burger Stand’s Shroom & Swiss burger (Swiss cheese, Hatch green chile and mushroom topping) has a lot of umami.
 The mushrooms are definitely not the canned variety doused in preservatives which remove umami.
 Though a condiment caddy is available on every table with mustard, ketchup and hot sauce, this burger doesn’t need any ameliorants.
+What it could use, however, is a bit less time on the grill.
+Medium-rare should have some pink.

 14 September 2018: Mexican restaurants, even the palaterias which specialize in frozen treats, have long used a red chile and lime pairing to enhance the flavor of many foods.
 If you’ve ever had an elote at El Cotorro or a Mexican popsicle, you know of what I speak.
 The pairing of red chile (a dusting of red chile from Chimayo) and lime (two wedges) with French fries was a new one for me.
 Considering my affection for chips (fries) with malt vinegar, it would make sense that the citrus tang of lime would appeal to me.
 It did!
 The more lime you squeeze onto the red chile dusted fries, the messier the mix…and the more delicious.